sc19gs/sc19gs.github.io/_pages/about.md

   - /about.html
 ---

+I have completed my bachelor of technology in Software Engineering from Delhi Technological University, Delhi, India.
+I have completed my Master of Science in Advanced Computer Science (Artificial Intelligence) from University of Leeds, UK.

-I am pursuing PhD in Computer Science at the University of Texas at Arlington.
+Currently I am pursuing PhD in Computer Science at the University of Texas at Arlington.
 I am doing my research under the supervision of Dr. Debashri Roy.
 My research interests are in Networked Robotics and Applied Machine Learning on Digital Communications.